zetkin/contributors-reference/gettingstarted/DevEnvironment.md

 simple Docker set up, building the image is just a single Docker command.

 ```
-$ docker build -t account_zetk_in env/app
+$ docker build -t www_zetk_in env/app
 ```

-Because account.zetk.in is a Node app, you also need to install npm dependencies and build the source code using Gulp.
+Because www.zetk.in is a Node app, you also need to install npm dependencies and build the source code using Gulp.
+If you have npm and gulp pre-installed in your system, just do the following.

 ```
 $ npm install
 $ gulp
 ```

+If you do not have npm and gulp, you can install it, or if you prefer to keep your system completely clean, run it from within the Docker container, but that is left as an excercise for the reader for now.

 ### 3. Running and connecting it all
 The next step is to run the Docker image inside a container.
-The following Docker command creates a container from the recently created `account_zetk_in` image, calls the container by that same name, sets a bunch of required variables which the application uses to connect to the correct (development) instance and listens for incoming connections on port 80.
+The following Docker command creates a container from the recently created `www_zetk_in` image, calls the container by that same name, sets a bunch of required variables which the application uses to connect to the correct (development) instance and listens for incoming connections on port 80.

+The app ID and key vary from application to application.
+Talk to the project managers if you need the correct values for another app than www.zetk.in.

 ```
-$ docker run -d -v $PWD:/var/app --name account_zetk_in \
+$ docker run -d -v $PWD:/var/app --name www_zetk_in \
     --env ZETKIN_LOGIN_URL=http://login.dev.zetkin.org \
-    --env ZETKIN_APP_ID=a2 \
+    --env ZETKIN_APP_ID=a4 \
-    --env ZETKIN_APP_KEY=abc123 \
+    --env ZETKIN_APP_KEY=ghi789 \
     --env ZETKIN_DOMAIN=dev.zetkin.org \
-    -p 80:8000 account_zetk_in
+    -p 80:80 www_zetk_in
 ```

 Running this command should start the application and start serving it at